Determination of Majorana type-phases from the time evolution of lepton numbers: Introduction

 \section{Introduction}

 Despite phenomenal experimental programs in neutrino physics, open questions remain.
-We know the three active neutrinos of the Standard Model come in three flavors (families) electron neutrino, muon neutrino, and the tauon neutrino\cite{ALEPH:2005ab}.
+We know the three active neutrinos of the Standard Model come in three flavors (families) electron neutrino, muon neutrino, and the tauon neutrino~\cite{ALEPH:2005ab}.
 Those flavors are assigned based on the neutrinos weak charged current lepton partner.
-We also know that neutrinos can oscillate between flavors over macroscopic distances\cite{Super-Kamiokande:1998kpq,SNO:2002tuh}.
-To describe the oscillations the three neutrino flavors are treated as linear combinations of massive eigenstates, then to explain experimental data at least two of the eigenstates must have small, but non-zero, masses\cite{Pontecorvo:1967fh,Gribov:1968kq}.
-This is in contrast to the Standard Model, in which the three neutrinos are massless particles.
+We also know that neutrinos can oscillate between flavors over macroscopic distances~\cite{Super-Kamiokande:1998kpq,SNO:2002tuh}.
+To describe those oscillations, the three neutrino flavors are treated as linear combinations of massive eigenstates.
+Then to explain experimental data, at least two of the eigenstates must have small, but non-zero, masses~\cite{Pontecorvo:1967fh,Gribov:1968kq}.
+This contrasts with the Standard Model, in which the three neutrinos are massless particles.
 Because neutrino flavor oscillation experiments can only constrain the mass squared differences of the neutrinos $\Delta m^2_{ij}=m^2_i-m^2_j$, details of neutrino masses remain unknown.
-For example neutrinos are neutrally charged particles with non-zero mass, which means they could be their own antiparticles.
-Under that setup neutrinos would be called Majorana particles and have a Majorana mass\cite{Majorana:1937vz,Racah:1937qq,Furry:1938zz}.
-A Dirac particle type and mass are also possible for neutrinos, this would follow the usual Standard Model lepton content.
-Neither particle type has not been experimentally established for neutrinos despite years of searching for Majorana neutrinos.
-Perhaps the most famous experiments are searching for neutrinoless double-beta decay\cite{Furry:1939qr,Schechter:1981bd,Nieves:1984sn,Takasugi:1984xr,Umehara:2008ru,GERDA:2020xhi,Majorana:2019nbd,Barabash:2010bd,NEMO-3:2015jgm,NEMO-3:2016mvr,NEMO-3:2016qxo,NEMO-3:2016zfx,KamLAND-Zen:2022tow,EXO-200:2019rkq}, but there are also neutrinoless quadruple-beta decay\cite{NEMO-3:2017gmi}, neutrinoless double-electron capture\cite{Winter:1955zz,Bernabeu:1983yb,Sujkowski:2003mb,CUORE:2022dwv,XMASS:2018txy,Blaum:2020ogl}, proposed processes mediated by the exchange of a pair of virtual neutrinos akin to a Casimir force\cite{Grifols:1996fk,Segarra:2020rah,Costantino:2020bei}, coherent scattering of neutrinos on nuclei with bremsstrahlung\cite{Millar:2018hkv}, and proposed searches of quantum statics for final state decay processes involving neutrinos\cite{Nieves:1985ir,Chhabra:1992be,Kayser:1981nw,Kim:2021dyj}.
+For example, neutrinos are neutrally charged particles with non-zero mass, which means they could be their own antiparticles.
+Under that setup, neutrinos would be called Majorana particles and have a Majorana mass~\cite{Majorana:1937vz,Racah:1937qq,Furry:1938zz}.
+A Dirac particle type and mass are also possible for neutrinos, this would be similar to the usual Standard Model leptons.
+Neither Majorana nor Dirac particle type for neutrinos has been experimentally established, despite years of searching for Majorana neutrinos.
+Perhaps the most famous experiments are searches for neutrinoless double-beta decay~\cite{Furry:1939qr,Schechter:1981bd,Nieves:1984sn,Takasugi:1984xr,Umehara:2008ru,GERDA:2020xhi,Majorana:2019nbd,Barabash:2010bd,NEMO-3:2015jgm,NEMO-3:2016mvr,NEMO-3:2016qxo,NEMO-3:2016zfx,KamLAND-Zen:2022tow,EXO-200:2019rkq, Dolinski:2019nrj}, but there are also neutrinoless quadruple-beta decay~\cite{NEMO-3:2017gmi}, neutrinoless double-electron capture~\cite{Winter:1955zz,Bernabeu:1983yb,Sujkowski:2003mb,CUORE:2022dwv,XMASS:2018txy,Blaum:2020ogl}, proposed processes mediated by the exchange of a pair of virtual neutrinos akin to a Casimir force~\cite{Grifols:1996fk,Segarra:2020rah,Costantino:2020bei}, coherent scattering of neutrinos on nuclei with bremsstrahlung~\cite{Millar:2018hkv}, and proposed searches of quantum statics for final state decay processes involving neutrinos~\cite{Nieves:1985ir,Chhabra:1992be,Kayser:1981nw,Kim:2021dyj}.